richardanaya/voir/README.md

 * initial loading on first visit of a route
 * setting of page state on navigation to a route
-* rendering and rerendering of a current route
+* rendering and rerendering of a current route on interations

 This library makes it easy to do this.